mne-tools/mne-python/doc/source/manual/sampledata.rst

 Goto to ``$SUBJECTS_DIR`` and create the directory ``morph-maps`` .
 Load the inflated surface for subject morph as the morphing surfaces.
 Try switching between the original and morphing surfaces.
-More information about morphing is available in Section 7.9 and in :ref:`ch_morph`.
+More information about morphing is available in :ref:`CACGBEIB` and in :ref:`ch_morph`.

 There is also a left-hemisphere occipital patch file available